LMU-CMSI2021-F25/generic-api-backed-eren-michael-api/README.md

 # ACCESS THE WEBSITE HERE: https://lmu-cmsi2021-f25.github.io/generic-api-backed-eren-michael-api/

+## 🎲 Pokémon Randomizer Website

+A dynamic web app that lets users generate randomized Pokémon encounters and compare player stats against bosses from any generation.
+Built with **React** and **Vite**, the site focuses on speed, interactivity, and a clean, responsive interface.

+### ✨ Features
+- ⚔️ Randomized Pokémon battles with real data fetched from **PokeAPI**
+- 🧬 Generation selector supporting all Pokémon eras (I–IX)
+- 💥 Real-time stat comparison between player and boss Pokémon
+- 🎛️ Smooth UI transitions and responsive layouts for all screen sizes
+- 🔄 Instant rerolls without page refresh for fast experimentation

+### 🛠️ Tech Stack
+- **React + Vite** for a modern, lightning-fast frontend
+- **PokeAPI** for accurate and up-to-date Pokémon data
+- **CSS Grid & Flexbox** for layout responsiveness
+- **GitHub Pages** for seamless deployment and hosting

+### 🚀 Project Goal
+To create a fun, data-driven Pokémon experience that blends battle randomness with real stat mechanics, while demonstrating strong front-end development and design principles.

+---

 # Assignment Generic Api Backed
 This assignment aims to level you up in multiple ways:
 * Creating and deploying a React web application